SxChouhan/download/README.md

 # Download
- Download any video from youtube and instagram.
+Download any video from youtube.
+Downad multiple videos, playlists and each and every video of any channel.